Mali War: Beginning of guerrilla phase

 Now that the bulk of the conflict is over and the need for extended military involvement is decreasing, France looks to the UN to take over with the peacekeeping force that had been suggested earlier in the conflict once it was a more stable situation.
 The operation was termed MINUSMA.

 In May, the High Council of Azawad (HCA) and MIA merged to form the High Council for the Unity of Azawad (HCUA).
-The group was founded by amenokal of the Ifoghas, Mohamed Ag Intalla, and led by his brother, Alghabass Ag Intalla, a former high-ranking member in the MNLA and Ansar Dine.
+The group was founded by Amenokal of the Ifoghas, Alghabass Ag Intalla, and led by his older brother, Mohamed Ag Intalla, a former high-ranking member in the MNLA and Ansar Dine.
 Despite their rivalry with Ghali over leadership of the Ifoghas, they absorbed many former Ansar Dine members.

 Initially refusing to disarm or cede control of places they had captured to the Malian government, the MNLA, in June, signed a peace deal in which government forces could return to some cities, leading to pro-MNLA and pro-government demonstrations in Kidal.
 The MNLA ended the ceasefire in September of the same year after government forces opened fire on unarmed protesters.
 Following the attack, MNLA vice-president Mahamadou Djeri Maiga remarked: "What happened is a declaration of war.
 We will deliver this war.
 Wherever we find the Malian army we will launch the assault against them.
 It will be automatic.
 The warnings are over."
 One of the MNLA's founders, Attaye Ag Mohamed, was also quoted as saying that the "political and military wings of the Azawad" had declared "the lifting of the ceasefire with the central government".